readingcapital/readingcapital.github.io/volume-1/index.md

 This is the starting point and premise of the production of relative surplus-value production where capital uses its command over the labour process to restructure it according to its needs: *real subsumption*.
-The previously established time relation is improved toward surplus labour-time.
+The previously established time relation is improved by reducing necessary labour-time and hence increasing surplus labour-time.

 ### Chapter 17: Changes of Magnitude in the Price of Labour-Power and in Surplus-Value ###